okram999/genai-assistant/README.md

 ## What is this?
 - A chatbot thats interacting with a Generative AI backend.
-In this project, contents from a text document (blog1.txt) is embedded in a picone db.
-These vectors are fed as context to the LLM to respond to the user queries.
+In this project, contents from a text document (blog1.txt) is embedded in a vector store (Pinecone db).
+These vectors are fed as context to the LLM by LangChain to respond to the user queries.

 ## To run this project in your local workspace: